-On the Closing Date, the Company issued to the Lenders warrants to purchase 647,589 shares (subject to certain adjustments) of the Company's common stock (the "Tranche A Warrant"), at an exercise price per share of \$6.69.
+On the Oaktree Closing Date, the Company issued to the Lenders warrants to purchase 647,589 shares (subject to certain adjustments) of the Company's common stock (the "Tranche A Warrant"), at an exercise price per share of \$6.69.
 The Tranche A Warrant is immediately exercisable and the exercise period expires on April 26, 2030.
-Upon the funding of each of the Tranche B Loan and the Tranche C Loan, the Company is required to issue to the Lenders warrants to purchase 264,922 shares (subject to certain adjustments) of the Company's common stock on each such funding date at an exercise price equal to the trailing volume weighted average price of the Company's common stock for the 30 trading days prior to the funding date for each tranche (the "Tranche B Warrant" and the "Tranche C Warrant," respectively, and together the "Additional Warrants").
-The Additional Warrants will be immediately exercisable upon issuance, and the exercise period will expire seven years from the date of issuance.
+Upon the funding of each of the Tranche B Loan and the Tranche C Loan, the Company was required to issue to the Lenders warrants to purchase 264,922 shares (subject to certain adjustments) of the Company's common stock on each such funding date at an exercise price equal to the trailing volume weighted average price of the Company's common stock for the 30 trading days prior to the funding date for each tranche (the "Tranche B Warrant" and the "Tranche C Warrant," respectively, and together the "Additional Warrants").

 The Company determined that the Tranche A Loan, the Tranche A Warrant, the commitment by the Lenders to fund the Tranche B Loan and the Tranche C Loan, and the Tranche B Warrant and Tranche C Warrant, are all freestanding financial instruments.
-On the Closing Date, the Company evaluated the Tranche A Warrant and determined that it meets the requirements for equity classification under ASC 815, Derivatives and Hedging ("ASC 815").
+On the Oaktree Closing Date, the Company evaluated the Tranche A Warrant and determined that it meets the requirements for equity classification under ASC 815, Derivatives and Hedging ("ASC 815").
 The net proceeds from the Tranche A Loan were allocated to the Tranche A Warrant and the Tranche A Loan using the relative fair value method, and the relative fair value of the Tranche A Warrant, \$2,785, is recorded as an increase to additional paid-in-capital on the consolidated statements of stockholder's equity (deficit), and as a discount to the Tranche A Loan that will be amortized over the life of the Tranche A Loan using the effective interest method.
 The Company used the Black-Scholes option pricing model to determine the fair value of the Tranche A Warrant.
 Assumptions used in the Black-Scholes model included the fair market value per share of common stock on the valuation date of \$5.32, the exercise price per warrant equal to \$6.69, the expected volatility of 111.6%, the risk-free interest rate of 3.57%, the expected term of 7 years and the absence of a dividend.

-The Additional Warrants are considered outstanding instruments at the Closing Date of the Oaktree Credit Agreement and in accordance with ASC 815, are initially recognized at their respective fair values as derivative liabilities given the variable settlement amount of their respective aggregate exercise prices.
-The Company adjusts the carrying values of the Additional Warrants to their respective fair values at each reporting period, until such time that the Additional Warrants are issued and their respective exercise prices become fixed, and the value of the Additional Warrants is reclassified to additional paid-in capital.
-The Company uses a simulation model to determine the fair value of the Additional Warrants, as described in Note 3, Fair Value Measurements.
-As of June 30, 2024, given the anticipated Transaction and expected repayment of the Oaktree Term Loan, the probability of drawing the Tranche B and C Loans that would trigger the issuance of these warrants was deemed to be remote.
-As a result, the fair value of Tranche B and C Warrants at June 30, 2024 was deemed to be \$0.
+The Additional Warrants were considered outstanding instruments at the Oaktree Closing Date of the Oaktree Credit Agreement and in accordance with ASC 815, were initially recognized at their respective fair values as derivative liabilities given the variable settlement amount of their respective aggregate exercise prices.
+The Company adjusted the carrying values of the Additional Warrants to their respective fair values at each reporting period, until such time that the Additional Warrants were issued and their respective exercise prices became fixed, and the value of the Additional Warrants was reclassified to additional paid-in capital.
+The Company used a simulation model to determine the fair value of the Additional Warrants, as described in Note 4, Fair Value Measurements.
+As of September 30, 2024, given the Transaction and repayment of the Oaktree Term Loan, the probability of drawing the Tranche B and C Loans that would trigger the issuance of these warrants was deemed to be remote.
+As a result, the fair value of Tranche B and C Warrants was deemed to be \$0.
 The fair value of the Tranche B Warrant and Tranche C Warrant derivative liabilities was \$276 and \$270 as of December 31, 2023, respectively.